XTREME1738/Open2FA/README.md

 > [!NOTE]
 > Please make sure that any changes you make work on all platforms, and do not break anything, if you are unsure, please ask before making a PR.
+>
-> Also, please make sure that your code is formatted using LF line endings, and that you have run `dart format ./lib/**/*.dart` before making a PR.
+> Also, ensure that your code is formatted using LF line endings, and that you have run `dart format ./lib/**/*.dart` before making a PR.

 If you would like to contribute to Open2FA via code, you can fork the repo, make your changes, and make a PR to the dev branch.
 Before opening a PR, please make sure you understand that your code will be licensed under the GPL-3.0 License, and that you are okay with that.